Input point features

 Dictates the shape of the area around each cell that is used to calculate the density value.

-The area units of the output density values.
+Specifies the area units that will be used for the output density values.

-A default unit is selected based on the linear unit of the output spatial reference.
-You can change this to the appropriate unit if you want to convert the density output.
+A default unit is determined based on the linear unit of the output spatial reference.
+You can change this to the appropriate unit to convert the density output.
 Values for line density convert the units of both length and area.

 The available options and their corresponding output density units are the following: